RickBr0wn/next-typescript-chakra-ui-starter/README.md

 ### Installing

-Clone the repo:
+Clone the repo, don't forget to change the name of the project:

 ```bash
 npx create-next-app <YOUR_PROJECT_NAME> -e https://github.com/RickBr0wn/next-typescript-chakra-ui-starter
 ```

+> Important note: If you are using npm, you will need to install the dependencies manually, by using the command `npm install` in the root of the project.

-Once the project and dependencies are finished installing, you can navigate to that directory and start up the development server with:
+Once the project and dependencies are finished installing, you can navigate to the root directory and start up the development server with:

 ```bash
 npm run dev